How much will diversity in fintech change the way you accept payments and manage your money?

 The connection between diversity in industry leadership and product output is important, which makes it even more important to support and encourage equal representation from the inside out.

 Here are the top five women on my watchlist to keep up with the latest developments in fintech and who are simultaneously pushing for gender diversity in fintech leadership for better financial services products across the globe.

-She says: “Until we realise that we are stronger together instead of handling the challenges in smaller groups, we shall continue to be under represented.
+She says: “Until we realize that we are stronger together instead of handling the challenges in smaller groups, we shall continue to be under-represented.
 We transact cross-border, let’s converse cross-border as well.”